NickZward/Personal-Projects/Saint Petersburg Craft Beer/README.md

 # Project 3: Saint Petersburg Craft Beer:
 ![beers_0](https://user-images.githubusercontent.com/29818091/226423880-d7068268-8707-4f1a-b40b-6001bf183ab7.jpg)

+This project aims to analyze data related to different beers served in Saint Petersburg, Russia.
+By analyzing this data the following points could be achieved.

+1	Understanding beer preferences: Analyzing the dataset can help identify popular beer types, brands, and breweries.
+This information can be useful for breweries to understand customer preferences and develop new products.
+2	Optimizing beer distribution: Knowing the location of popular bars can help breweries optimize their distribution network and ensure their products are available at the right places.
+3	Identifying trends: By analyzing the ratings of different beers, breweries can identify trends and adjust their products accordingly.
+For instance, if there is a trend towards hoppy beers, breweries can create more of these to meet the demand.
+4	Marketing and advertising: By analyzing the dataset, breweries can identify popular bars and locations and target their marketing and advertising efforts towards those areas.
+5	Improving customer experience: Understanding customer preferences can help breweries improve their product offerings and provide a better customer experience.
+For example, if customers prefer lighter beers, breweries can offer more of these options.
+6	Identifying opportunities for growth: Analyzing the dataset can help breweries identify gaps in the market and areas where they can expand their offerings.
+For instance, if there are no popular breweries in a particular location, a brewery can consider opening a new location in that area.

+In summary, exploring this dataset can provide valuable insights for breweries and help them make data-driven decisions to improve their products, distribution, and overall performance.

 ## About the dataset:
 Data was obtained from untappd, popular social network for beer geeks.